OutlawPlz/droppy/README.md

 ### destroy()

 Reset a Droppy instance to a pre-init state.
-It remove Droppy CSS classes and events.
+It removes Droppy CSS classes and events.

 ```js